 - Programs and compensation that encourage recruitment, preparation, support, and retention of professional, experienced educators.

 - Using public tax dollars to fund public (not private) education.

-- Operating charter schools that meet the intent of the 1996 enabling legislation, holding charters to the same transparency and accountability as traditional public schools, and empowering local school boards with the ability to create charters and keep them under their governance.
+- Operating charter schools that meets the intent of the original 1996 enabling legislation, holding charters to the same transparency and accountability as traditional public schools, and empowering local school boards with the ability to create charters and keep them under their governance.

 - Access to high-quality pre-school, so each child comes to school “kindergarten ready.”